 Joby Aviation, another Silicon Valley company, this company specializes in aircraft design and also in the electric motors and this company is hoping to expand into the VTOL market.
 And there is no shortage of entrepreneurs who are looking to harness the dream of VTOL transportation.

 There will be some who will say that these VTOL concepts are not the “flying cars” basically.
-Uber and Google Airbus are looking to build the vehicles that are more similar to transportation drones or the personal helicopters.
+Uber and Google Airbus are looking to build vehicles that are more similar to transportation drones or personal helicopters.

 But the terminology of this concept is that it has deep roots in the science-fiction phenomenon, but this has never been entirely accurate.
-At the end, the term flying car has been used to refer the vehicles that depend on the aerial traffic networks to get people from the starting point to the destination.
+In the end, the term flying car has been used to refer the vehicles that depend on the aerial traffic networks to get people from the starting point to the destination.
 It is expected that the promise of the flying cars in the 21 st century will finally come true.

-Recent advancements in technology have made it possible to build the vertical takeoff and landing vehicles.
+Recent advancements in technology have made it possible to build vertical takeoff and landing vehicles.
 Uber, with the help of the NASA engineer, is working on that.

 Many companies are taking the design approaches and are working on these this of aircraft; Uber has also joined this list.
 VTOL aircraft will be running on the electricity, they will be quiet and non-polluting since it emits no fuel.